ippontech/blog-usa/posts/entando-personas-make-modular-applications-more-manageable.md

 image: ![Multiple people working on a web application](https://github.com/fuhsaz/blog-usa/blob/master/images/2023/01/entndo_personas_blog_image.jpg)
 ---

 Over the past few years, it has become apparent that businesses need to adapt quickly to changing conditions to stay competitive.
-Pushing a new feature's time-to-market due to another application part's unpreparedness is unacceptable.
+Delaying the release of a new feature because another part of the application is unprepared is unacceptable.
 Building with a modular architecture in mind can give development teams more independence and potentially improve overall throughput.
 Unfortunately, modularizing applications can quickly become very complicated and difficult to manage.

 ## Enter Entando
 Entando is an open-source Application Composition Platform (ACP) that enables companies to build better apps more quickly by facilitating modular application design.
 Developers and content creators can use the Entando ACP to design, build, and assemble applications from microservices, micro-frontends, and web content.
 Creating this infrastructure within a Kubernetes environment allows for scalability, availability, and resiliency.